 Etosha National Park is ranked as one of the largest and finest game reserves in Africa.
-The 20 000km² Park is an enormous region of game-rich savannah and saltpan which was 'discovered' by Sir Francis Galton and Charles Andersson in 1851.
-Also known as the "Great White Place" and significant to it is the Etosha Pan, almost 5 in size and the largest saltpan in Africa; the area that makes a safari in Etosha unique.
+The 20 000 sq km park is an enormous region of game-rich savannah and salt pan.
+Also known as the "Great White Place", Etosha is characterised by the Etosha Pan, the largest sal tpan in Africa.

 Surrounding the pans is a variety of grass and woodlands amongst which live a wonderful variety of animals and birds, insects and reptiles.
 There are a number of springs and waterholes in the park that provide excellent game viewing and photographic opportunities.

-In history, the Etosha Pan has never been filled with water, however in years of good rainfall, several tributaries of the Kunene River, such as the Oshigambo and the Ekuma in northwest and the Omuramba Ovambo in the east, drain into it, causing partial flooding and attracting thousands of flamingos and other wading birds.
-The water, however, can be as much as two times saltier than sea water and is therefore generally no suitable for animal consumption.
+In years of good rainfall, several tributaries of the Kunene River drain into the ever-dry Etosha Pan, causing partial flooding and attracting thousands of flamingos and other wading birds.
+The water, however, can be as much as two times saltier than sea water and is therefore generally not suitable for animal consumption.

-Etosha National Park is Namibia's prime wildlife destination and wildlife activities provide good game viewing year round.
-Guests can visit a number of springs and pans in search of lion, leopard, elephant, giraffe, red hartebeest, the endemic black-faced impala and black rhino, as well as plains game such as wildebeest, zebra and springbok.
+Etosha National Park is Namibia's prime wildlife destination with good game viewing year-round.
+Guests can visit a number of springs and pans in search of lion, leopard, elephant, giraffe, the endemic black-faced impala and black rhino, as well as plains game such as wildebeest, zebra and springbok.

-The elephants in Etosha National Park are the largest in Africa; the tallest measure up to 4 meters.
 During the rainy season from December to January, many elephants migrate north to Angola and west to Kaokoland and only return again beginning in March.
-Large populations of Zebra, Wildebeest, Springbok and Gemsbok migrate into Etosha westward from the Namutoni area around October-November.
+Large populations of zebra, wildebeest, springbok and gemsbok migrate into Etosha westward from the Namutoni area around October-November.

 The salt pan is usually dry, but fills with water briefly in the summer (December to January), when it attracts pelicans and flamingos in particular.
 Perennial springs attract a variety of animals and birds throughout the year, including the endangered black rhino and the endemic Black-faced impala.